INTERSTATE INITIATIVE 2024

 quotes from the article

-" There was a tunnel under the interstate for Beaver Brooks ebb and flow for the turtles, polliwogs, muskrats and other water loving creatures, but mostly Interstate 91 blocked migrations of rabbits foxes deer and all the rest of nature. "
+" There was a tunnel under the interstate for Beaver Brooks ebb and flow for the turtles, polliwogs, muskrats and other water loving creatures, but mostly Interstate 91 blocked migrations of rabbits foxes deer and all the rest of nature.
+During really cold winters it froze solid in the tunnel, and we were able to skate under the interstate to the other side.
+Kind of scary and not for the claustrophobic."

 I was a notorious "staycationer" for thirty years in Florida, although my spirit belonged to the mountains.

-The interstate highway system had seemed like a good idea to me.
+The interstate highway system had seemed like a good idea.
 As an American who believes the Constitution is the law of the land, the interstate highway system fulfilled the constitutional protocol of providing for the common defense.

 Emergency or military equipment could be moved to any part of the country without worrying about the height of bridges or washed-out muddy roads.
 This was back when the UNITED States led by example.